tombresee/SensorAnalysis/index.md

 <br>

 ##  Malfunction
 - The 3SP-CO-1000 sensor is not intended for continuous operation at <10% RH.
 Extended periods (>60-90 days) of operation in <10% humidity may permanently damage the sensor.
-One conceivable examination point may be to see if we can predict or determine when the sensor has malfunctined
+One conceivable examination point may be to see if we can predict or determine when the sensor has malfunctioned.
-- Determining when the temperature sensor for instance has stopped working effectively, or is giving unusual results (which one could classify as an anomaly or stream of anomalies)
+- Determining when the temperature sensor for instance has stopped working effectively, or is giving unusual results (which one could classify as an anomaly or stream of anomalies).

 <br>